WiseGuru/Community-Digital-Garden-Docs/customization/header-sitename-to-image.md

 ![](assets/images/bc95812fc11fcc38cd6bb9379dbead64.png)
 ## filetreeNavbar.njk
+`src/site/_includes/components/filetreeNavbar.njk`

-Icon for when the filetree is collapsed
+Icon for when the filetree is collapsed.
+The changes begin at line 7.

 #### Before: